foxtrot9/cyberoam_scripts/README.md

 Instructions
 ------------

-* Make CyberroamConfig file in folder in which scipt resides.
+* Make CyberoamConfig file in folder in which scipt resides.
 * Put in you username and password.
 ```
 #!/bin/bash